San Marcos Growers LogoSan Marcos Growers

 The original plant of Echeveria agavoides 'Ebony' was wild collected in in Coahuila, Mexico by John Trager and Myron Kimnach and first distributed by the International Succulent Introduction as ISI#92-44 from cutting taken from plants at the Huntington Botanic Gardens (HBG#62638).
 Beginning at least by 2009, there began a great awareness by Korean plant collectors in the Echeveria being grown in California.
 We first noticed this international interest in Echeveria cante which grew but also in the Echeveria agavoides cultivars 'Maria' and 'Prolifera', but no Echeveria was more highly sought after than Echeveria agavoides 'Ebony' and stories of nice plants fetching as much as $700 began to circulate.
 We began working on growing this cultivar at San Marcos Growers since first receiving it in the succulent collection of Alice Waidhofer in 2004 and we also acquired stock of a form that appeared to be slightly larger with edges not quite as dark from Robin Stockwell at Succulent Gardens Nursery.
 We also received seed of this latter form from Tony Krock, then working at the nearby Terra Sol Garden Center.
 For some time, we sold just the seedlings which exhibited some variability but we have slowly built up stock by vegetative propagation of our original plants, and it is these plants that we able to sell in 2024.

-This information about Echeveria agavoides 'Ebony' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria agavoides 'Ebony' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]